Medical Licensing Board of Indiana

-The Medical Licensing Board of Indiana is a state government agency that licenses and disciplines physicians, surgeons and other healthcare professionals in Indiana.
+The Medical Licensing Board of Indiana is a state government agency that licenses and disciplines physicians, surgeons, and other healthcare professionals in Indiana.
 It is a member of the Federation of State Medical Boards.

 History

 The Medical Licensing Board was established as the State Board of Medical Registration and Examination by an act of the Indiana General Assembly in 1897.
 Upon establishment, the board first issued licenses for physicians; it expanded to osteopaths in 1901.
 It had responsibility for chiropractic until 1981 and for podiatry until 1993; those areas are now governed by the Board of Chiropractic Examiners and the Podiatric Medicine Board, respectively.

 In 1945, the word "State" was dropped from the board's name, making it the Board of Medical Registration and Examination of Indiana; its current name, the Medical Licensing Board, was adopted in 1975.

 Governance and makeup

-The board is made up of seven members, appointed by the state governor, no more than four of which can be of the same political party.
+The board is made up of seven members, appointed by the state governor, no more than four of whom can be of the same political party.
 Five of the members are required to be physicians, and one an osteopathic physician; the seventh member serves as a representative of the general public and is required to be in no way associated with the medical profession other than as a consumer.
 Members serve a four-year term, with no limit on the number of times they can be re-appointed.

 The board is responsible for licensing the following: